Security Manager

 • Provide training and support for farmers to adapt to the new mech...read more

 Q2.
-How can you handle a union and crowd control in plant ?
+How would you handle a union and crowd control situation in a plant?

 Ans.